bmeviauac01/datadriven/docs/homework/ef/index.md

     Create the “other side” of this one-to-many connection from class `DbVat` to `DbProduct`.
 This should be a new property of type `System.Collections.Generic.List` with name `Products`.
 (See an example in the link above.)

 There are unit tests available in the solution.
-The test codes are commented out, because it does not compile until you write the code.
+The test codes are commented out because it does not compile until you write the code.
 Select the whole test code and use _Edit / Advanced / Uncomment Selection_.
-You can [run the unit tests in Visual Studio](https://docs.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer?view=vs-2019), or if you are using another IDE (e.g. VS Code and/or `dotnet cli`), then [run the tests using the cli](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test).
+You can [run the unit tests in Visual Studio](https://docs.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer?view=vs-2019), or if you are using another IDE (e.g., VS Code, or `dotnet cli`), then [run the tests using the cli](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test).
 You may update the database connection string in class `TestConnectionStringHelper` if needed.

 !!! important "Tests"
     The tests presume that the database is in its initial state.
 Re-run the database initialization script to restore this state.